timtadh/lexmachine/README.md

-Lexmachine (like most lexical analysis frameworks) uses [Regular Expressions](https://en.wikipedia.org/wiki/Regular_expression) to specify the *patterns* to match when spitting the string up into categorized *tokens.*
+Lexmachine (like most lexical analysis frameworks) uses [Regular Expressions](https://en.wikipedia.org/wiki/Regular_expression) to specify the *patterns* to match when splitting the string up into categorized *tokens.*
 For a more advanced introduction to regular expressions engines see Russ Cox's [articles](https://swtch.com/~rsc/regexp/).
 To learn more about how regular expressions are used to *tokenize* string take a look at Alex Aiken's [video